aganesan4/CORDS/README.md

 Aishwarya Ganesan (ag@cs.wisc.edu) and Ramnatthan Alagappan (ra@cs.wisc.edu) are the primary contacts for any questions related to the fault-injection framework and this work in general.

 The CORDS framework and the results are by-products of the distributed storage reliability research project (http://research.cs.wisc.edu/adsl/Publications/) at ADSL at the University of Wisconsin-Madison.
-Please <a href="http://research.cs.wisc.edu/adsl/Publications/cords-fast17.bib">cite this paper</a>, if you use this work/framework.
+Please <a href="http://research.cs.wisc.edu/adsl/Publications/cords-fast17.bib">cite this paper</a>, if you use this framework or results.